EvanSkiStudios/EvanSkiStudios/README.md

 ### My Work

-I develop games under the name **EvanSkiStudios**.
+I develop games under the name **EvanskiStudios**.
 Occasionally, I collaborate with friends in an indie group called **Pixellated Hammered Raccoon**.
 Together, we create games for the GameMaker Community Jam, which I previously co-hosted.

 ## Projects and Contributions

 ### Notable Projects

+- **[FlukeBot](https://github.com/EvanSkiStudios/flukebot)**: A Discord AI LLM chat bot
 - **[F.U.R](https://github.com/EvanSkiStudios/FUR)**: A repo of free-to-use scripts and assets for GameMaker.
 - **[AutoPaste](https://github.com/EvanSkiStudios/AutoPaste)**: A Python script that converts what's in your clipboard to keypresses, useful for when normal copypaste won't work.
 - **[Audio Collections](https://github.com/EvanSkiStudios/EvanskisAudioCollections)**: A framework for enabling/disabling a group of sounds in GM.
-- **[FlukeBot](https://github.com/EvanSkiStudios/flukebot)**: A Discord AI LLM chat bot

 ### Collaborations